 No way would this list be complete without one of the most cheering of traditional British cakes, the Battenberg.

 No cake is more British than a frivolous Battenberg cake.
-At any afternoon tea, in fact at any occasion bring out a Battenberg cake and watch smiles all round.
+At any afternoon tea, in fact, on any occasion bring out a Battenberg cake and watch smiles all round.
 There is something cheering about the distinctive pink and yellow squares tightly wrapped in a thick layer of marzipan that no other cake seems able to achieve.